oceanprotocol/operator-service/API.md

         dateFinished:Unix timestamp when job finished
         status:  Int, see below for list
         statusText: String, see below
-        configlogUrl: URL to get the configuration log (for admins only)
-        publishlogUrl: URL to get the publish log (for admins only)
-        algologUrl: URL to get the algo log (for user)
+        algorithmLogUrl: URL to get the algo log (for user)
-        outputsUrl: Array of URLs for algo outputs
+        resultsUrls: Array of URLs for algo outputs
         resultsDid: if we have a did
         stopreq: 0 - None, 1 - API Enpoint Stop called, 2 - Job exceeded allocated time
         removed: 0 - No, 1 - Removed from k8 cluster